wp-plugins/prosite-merge-new-blog-template/readme.txt

 Tags: new blog templates, prosites, wpmudev
 Requires at least: 4.2.2
 Tested up to: 4.2.2
-Stable tag: 1.3
+Stable tag: 1.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Automatically assigned a template (New Blog Templates) to a level (Pro Sites) Look for [https://wordpress.org/support/plugin/prosite-level-new-blog-template](Prosite Level New Blog Template) the new plugin
+Automatically assigned a template (New Blog Templates) to a level (Pro Sites) Look for Prosite Level New Blog Template the new plugin

 == Description ==